james-dewes/james-dewes/README.md

 I am a data engineer, with experience of software engineering, analytics engineering, data analysis and web development I have a multi-discipline skillset that allows me to work across a range of challenges and projects.
 Technology enthusiast with a proven track record of success in diverse roles.
 Self-motivated and results-oriented, with a strong ability to work independently and in teams.
 A graduate of the Open University.
-- 🌱 I’m working on the GCP stack
+- 🔭 I’m working on the GCP stack
 - 🚀 I’m currently learning about scaling
 - 🐿️ I’m trying out new project management techniques
+- 👯 I’m looking to collaborate on projects for the public good.

 ## 🎓 Skills
 Python, SQL, JavaScript, HTM5, CSS3, SASS, PHP, Wordpress, Shopify

+## Hobbies
+ - 🛠️ Woodworking
+ - 🥾 Walking
+ - 🏕️ Camping

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://jamesdewes.com/projects)